CARES Act Emergency Aid

 - You must be currently enrolled for the spring 2020 semester at Holyoke Community College.

-- You must have at least one class that, prior to March 13, 2020, met face-to-face during the spring 2020 semester.
-Students enrolled in entirely online courses during the spring 2020 semester are not eligible.
+- Students enrolled in entirely online programs during the spring 2020 semester are not eligible.

 - You must be eligible to receive federal financial aid.
 If you have already completed the FAFSA for the 2019-20 or 2020-21 financial aid award year, that’s great!
 If you did not complete a FAFSA for either of those award years, complete your 2019-20 FAFSA no later than June 30, 2020.